Esh07/Events-Ticket-Booking-App/README.md

 # hw2
 Homework 2 application and pair programming as part of Java module.
-A project of event's ticket booking
+A project of event's ticket booking.
+#head 1